Phone Interview Didn’t Call: Here’s What To Do

 Do you have the correct time?
 Check the correspondence between you and the hiring manager to ensure that you have the correct time, first.
 Often, we don’t take into account time differences, holidays or time changes.
 And this can cause some scheduling mishaps.
 If it is the correct date and time, keep reading.

 You had 2 pm scheduled but its 2:01 pm, what should you do?
 Wait a few minutes.
 Everyone is busy.
 And they are becoming busier by the day.
 Wait a few minutes to see if they called.

-If they didn’t call all together, don’t stress over this.
+If they didn’t call altogether, don’t stress over this.
 As with any human, they make mistakes.
-And when days become busy and there’s lots of communication with team members, the person who was suppose to call you may have simply forgotten or may have not been alerted by their calendar system that they had an upcoming phone call.
+And when days become busy and there’s lots of communication with team members, the person who was supposed to call you may have simply forgotten or may have not been alerted by their calendar system that they had an upcoming phone call.
 This happens all the time.
 In fact, it could happen to you.

 When they didn’t call altogether, and you’ve given it at least 5 minutes worth of time waiting for them, you’ll want to proceed to the next steps.
 First, send them an email.
 Something like the following: